odk-x/docs/odkx-src/injected-interfaces.rst

   **Returns**: The result of the action, typically indicating whether the action was successful.

-Opens a link within the ODK Survey app, either using a relative or full URL, allowing for navigation to external web content or internal survey screens.
+Opens a link within the ODK-X Survey app, either using a relative or full URL, allowing for navigation to external web content or internal survey screens.

 fileAttachmentAction
 ~~~~~~~~~~~~~~~~~~~~